Links to GRAPHIC NOVEL GIZMOS

 The Oregon Shakespeare Festival in Ashland, features a replica Elizabethan outdoor playhouse.

-LIBRARIES and other collections
+LIBRARIES and other sites

 Folger Shakespeare Library in Washington, D.C. is home to the world’s largest and finest collection of Shakespeare materials.
 It also hosts major collections of other rare Renaissance books, manuscripts, and works of art.